Zoology

 Develop Your Knowledge of Animal Life

-This major provides you with a broad foundation in animal biology and biodiversity, from the molecular to population level, with courses in physiology, ecology, evolution, and structure and function of invertebrates and vertebrates.
+This major provides you with a broad foundation in animal biology and biodiversity, from the individual to population levels, with courses in physiology, ecology, evolution, and the structure and function of invertebrates and vertebrates.

 Gain Hands-On Experience